jboss-integration/fuse-bxms-integ/quickstarts/switchyard-bpm-service/Readme.md

         mvn clean -Pdeploy

-Wildfly
+FUSE
 ----------
-1. Start Wildfly in standalone mode:
+1. Start FUSE:

-        ${AS}/bin/standalone.sh

-2. Build and deploy the Quickstart :

-        mvn install -Pdeploy -Pwildfly
+${FUSE_HOME}/bin/karaf

+2. Ensure that the drools and switchyard compatible features URL files have been added to your Fuse instance.
+   In case they are not added then:

+    features:addurl mvn:org.switchyard.karaf/switchyard/${version.switchyard}/xml/features
+    features:addurl mvn:org.drools/drools-karaf-features/${version.org.kie}/xml/features

+3. Add the features URL for the respective version of BXMS.
+Replace {FUSE_BXMS_VERSION}
+with the version of Fuse BXMS Integration that you are using (ex.
+1.0.0):

+JBossFuse:karaf@root> features:addurl mvn:org.jboss.integration.fuse.quickstarts/karaf-features/${FUSE_BXMS_VERSION}/xml/features

+4. Install the feature for the bpm-service quickstart :

+JBossFuse:karaf@root> features:install fuse-bxms-switchyard-quickstart-bpm-service

-3. Submit a webservice request to invoke the SOAP gateway.
-There are a number of ways to do this :
+5. To submit a webservice request to invoke the SOAP gateway, run the quickstart client :
-- Submit a request with your preferred SOAP client - src/test/resources/xml contains sample requests and the responses that you should see
-- Use the simple bundled SOAP client and the sample request XML e.g.
 <br/>
 ```
-        mvn exec:java
+mvn exec:java -Pkaraf
 ```
 <br/>
-- SOAP-UI : Use the wsdl for this projects (src/main/resources/wsdl/) to create a soap-ui project.
-Use the sample request (src/test/resources/xml/soap-request.xml) as an example of a sample request.
-See the "Expected Output" section for the expected results.

-4. Undeploy the quickstart:
+6. Undeploy the quickstart:

-        mvn clean -Pdeploy -Pwildfly

-Karaf
+JBossFuse:karaf@root> features:uninstall fuse-bxms-switchyard-quickstart-bpm-service

+KARAF
 ----------
 1. Start the Karaf server :

 ${KARAF_HOME}/bin/karaf

-2. Ensure that the drools and switchyard compatible features URL files have been added to your Fuse Karaf instance.
+2. Ensure that the drools and switchyard compatible features URL files have been added to your Karaf instance.
    In case they are not added then:

     features:addurl mvn:org.switchyard.karaf/switchyard/${version.switchyard}/xml/features